BioJulia/BioMakie.jl/docs/index.md

 # Description

 BioMakie.jl is a package designed to facilitate visual investigation of biological data.
-It aims to provide extra tools to view and measure differences between data of such things as protein structures and sequences.
+It provides some extra tools to view data of structures and sequences.

-BioMakie utilizes other packages in the BioJulia ecosystem like BioStructures.jl, and outside packages like MIToS.jl to perform comparisons, load data, and to do most of the computation/numerical analysis.
+BioMakie utilizes other packages in the BioJulia ecosystem like BioStructures.jl, and outside packages like MIToS.jl.
 Makie `Node` objects can contain data and be tracked.
 This is useful for interactivity and synchronization.

 For more examples of what Makie can do, visit the documentation at